Brad Symes

-Bradley Thomas Symes (born 7 March 1985) is an Australian rules football midfielder who was selected by the Port Adelaide at Pick 30 of the 2003 AFL draft.
+Bradley Thomas Symes (born 7 March 1985) is a former Australian rules football midfielder who was selected by the Port Adelaide at Pick 30 of the 2003 AFL draft.

 AFL career

 Port Adelaide career (2004–2007)

 He made his Australian Football League (AFL) debut for Port Adelaide in Round 8, 2004.
 Despite solid performances for his South Australian National Football League (SANFL) club, Central District, Symes struggled to get an AFL game for Port Adelaide.
 His form was finally rewarded in 2006, in which he impressed greatly with his composure and skills and received a nomination for the 2006 AFL Rising Star Award for his round nine match against Essendon, and kicked his first goal in Round 13, 2006 against Melbourne after a trademark tackle on Jared Rivers that won him a free kick close to goal.

 Symes drifted back in the pecking order in 2007, playing only seven games despite continued good performances in the SANFL.
 He was called up for the 2007 AFL Grand Final after veteran defender Michael Wilson snapped his Achilles tendon in the previous game, but Port Adelaide had a largely forgettable day, losing to Geelong by 119 points.